Eena contemplated Shanks’ story as she slouched on the edge of the

 “What was your intention?”
 Shanks asked, still whisper-close to her

 ear.
-She could feel his breath warm on
+She could feel his breath warm on her neck.

 She dared to insist, “You insulted me, and you still owe me an